-d) that Recommendation ITU-R TF.460 describes the procedure for the occasional insertion of leap seconds into UTC to ensure that it does not differ by more than 0.9 seconds from the time determined from the rotation of the Earth (UT1);
+d) that Recommendation ITU-R TF.460-6 describes the procedure for the occasional insertion of leap seconds into UTC to ensure that it does not differ by more than 0.9 seconds from the time determined from the rotation of the Earth (UT1);

-e) that the occasional insertion of leap seconds into UTC creates serious difficulties for many operational navigation and telecommunication systems today,
+e) that the occasional insertion of leap seconds into UTC creates serious operational difficulties for many navigation, industrial, financial, and telecommunication systems today,

 decides that the following Questions should be studied

-1 What are the requirements for globally-accepted time scales for use both in navigation/telecommunication systems, and for civil time keeping?
+1 What are the various aspects of current and potential future reference time scales, including their impacts and applications in telecommunications, industry, and other areas of human activity?

-2 What are the present and future requirements for the tolerance limit between UTC and UT1?
+2 What are the requirements for the content and structure of time signals to be disseminated by radiocommunication systems?

-3 Does the current leap second procedure satisfy user needs or should an alternative procedure be developed?
+3 Does the current leap second procedure satisfy user needs or should an alternative procedure be adopted?

 further decides

-1 that the results of the above studies should be included in (a) Recommendation(s);
+1 that the results of the above studies should be included in ITU-R Reports;

-2 that the above studies should be completed by 2015.
+2 that the above studies should be completed before 2023.

-Category: C1
+Category: C2